-The Hospital Auxiliaries of Kansas was organized on Nov.
+The Hospital Volunteers of Kansas (as of September 2021), formerly known as the Hospital Auxiliaries of Kansas, was organized on Nov.
 9, 1951, with 11 member auxiliaries.
 At the suggestion of Kansas Hospital Association Board Chairman Bruce Dickson, it was agreed that HAK would meet in November 1952 in conjunction with the KHA Annual Convention.
-Since that time, HAK member auxiliaries have met annually and concurrently with the KHA Annual Convention and Trade Show.
-Today, the membership is composed of 59 Kansas hospital auxiliaries, as well as 90 individual associate members who are hospital CEOs, directors of volunteer services, local auxiliary members and other auxiliary friends.
+Since that time, HVK member auxiliaries have met concurrently with the KHA Annual Convention and Trade Show.
+Today, the membership is comprised of 48 Kansas hospital auxiliaries/volunteer organizations, as well as 115 individual associate members who are hospital CEOs, directors of volunteer services, local auxiliary members along with other auxiliary friends.

-HAK offers educational opportunities to members twice a year – at each of six spring district meetings and at the annual convention.
+HVK also provides a grassroots network of local auxiliary/volunteer members to assist KHA as well as offers educational opportunities to members – at each of six annual spring district meetings and at the bi-annual convention.
 A program on legislative issues is always included, along with the opportunity for the exchange of ideas between auxiliaries.
-Information is also shared through a quarterly newsletter sent to all auxiliary presidents and all associate members.
+Information also is shared through a quarterly newsletter sent to all auxiliary presidents and all associate members.

 For information about the Hospital Volunteers of Kansas, contact Sally Emerson, 2022-23 HVK President at (785) 304-3217 or Tom Hagen, KHA Liaison, at (785) 233-7436.